Yey007/FastMatrices/README.md

 don't be afraid to ask!
 Open an issue here on the GitHub and I'll try to help you out.

 # Features
 Alright, enough of the intro, let's talk features.
-There are three "operators" you can use to add, subtract, multiply, and transpose matrices.
+There are three main "operators" you can use to add, subtract, multiply, and transpose matrices.

-1. The CPU operator, which runs operations using a single thread on the CPU,
+1. The single threaded operator, which runs operations using a single thread on the CPU,
-2. The parallel operator, which runs operations using multiple threads on the CPU,
+2. The multi threaded operator, which runs operations using multiple threads on the CPU,
 3. The GPU operator, which runs operations on the GPU.

 Which one you should use depends on your situation.
 The GPU is extremely fast on it's own but has a lot of